-- Small-cap value - Mid-cap value - Lower-rated junk bonds - Floating-rate bank debt (junk) - US industrial machinery stocks (such as one that runs like a certain forest animal, and another famous for its yellow-colored equipment) - BB-rated corporate bonds (credit spreads widened significantly during the 4th quarter of 2018 but have declined sharply this year; we expect renewed widening in the months ahead) \ \\ - Short yen ETF (i.e., we believe the yen is poised to rally) - Dim sum bond ETF; individual issues, such as blue-chip multi-nationals, are attractive if your broker/custodian is able to buy them - \ Credit spreads are the difference between non-government bond interest rates and treasury yields. - \\ Some BB-rated issues are currently attractive despite our spread-widening fears.
+- Small-cap value

+- Mid-cap value

+- Lower-rated junk bonds

+- Floating-rate bank debt (junk)

+- US industrial machinery stocks (such as one that runs like a certain forest animal, and another famous for its yellow-colored equipment)

+- BB-rated corporate bonds (credit spreads widened significantly during the 4th quarter of 2018 but have declined sharply this year; we expect renewed widening in the months ahead) \ \\

+- Dim sum bond ETF; individual issues, such as blue-chip multi-nationals, are attractive if your broker/custodian is able to buy them

+- European banks

+\ Credit spreads are the difference between non-government bond interest rates and treasury yields.

+\\ Some BB-rated issues are currently attractive despite our spread-widening fears.

 DISCLOSURE: This material has been prepared or is distributed solely for informational purposes only and is not a solicitation or an offer to buy any security or instrument or to participate in any trading strategy.
 Any opinions, recommendations, and assumptions included in this presentation are based upon current market conditions, reflect our judgment as of the date of this presentation, and are subject to change.
 Past performance is no guarantee of future results.
 All investments involve risk including the loss of principal.
-All material presented is compiled from sources believed to be reliable, but accuracy cannot be guaranteed and Evergreen makes no representation as to its accuracy or completeness.
-Securities highlighted or discussed in this communication are mentioned for illustrative purposes only and are not a recommendation for these securities.
+All material presented is compiled from sources believed to be reliable, but accuracy cannot be guaranteed and Evergreen makes no representation are mentioned for illustrative purposes only and are not a recommendation for these securities.
 Evergreen actively manages client portfolios and securities discussed in this communication may or may not be held in such portfolios at any given time.